nicholasscott72/Qlik-DimensionalModelling/README.md

 # Qlik-DimensionalModelling
+This project exists to promote the use of a simple development methodology for QlikView applications for `business analysts`, by leveraging commonly understood development concepts.

-Illustration of a 3-tier application architecture and a dimensional data model in QlikView.
+As a broad proposition the project adopts a 3-tier application architecture (**E**xtract, **T**ransform **L**oad) and a dimensional data model [Kimball methodology (http://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/)] in QlikView.

+[Rob Wunderlich (https://github.com/RobWunderlich/Qlikview-Components)] sets out another more `programatical` approach which may suit `programmers` rather than `business analysts`.
+This can also be seen in the @Qlik `QlikView Development Framework`.

 The project is linked with the `QlikView Practitioners Guide` project.

 # QlikView Practitioners Guide
 The `QlikView Practitioners Guide` is a project to document a common QlikView development methodology as well as the core elements of project and contract management.
 The `QlikView Practitioners Guide` will include templates for many element of the technical, project and contract management requirements.